 This sidebar is a supplement to The Architecture of Trust

-- Today’s leader in the art of political dialogue is Village Square.
-Although the organization is based in Tallahassee, Florida, it is now sprouting chapters in other cities in the U.S.
+- One of the early pioneers, and now the leader, in the art of political dialogue is The Village Square.
+Although the organization is based in Tallahassee, Florida, it has been gradually sprouting chapters in other cities across the U.S.

-- Living Room Conversations is a civic dialogue project, started up by Joan Blades, a co-founder of MoveOn.org.
+- Living Room Conversations is a civic dialogue project started by Joan Blades, a co-founder of MoveOn.org.

 - Table Tribes is a project that tries to encourage civic dialogues by delivering a variety of media pieces through an app.

 - The AllSides dictionary is a tool aimed at building awareness (and acceptance of) multiple points of view.
 One part technology platform, one part news site, and one part bias rating system, AllSides is dedicated to reducing polarization.

 - A discussion guide from Showing Up For Racial Justice’s Thanksgiving conversation project.

 - Committee for a Responsible Federal Budget, an organization led by prominent public officials, former officials, and other business and civic leaders focused on fiscal policy.
 The organization has created a range of sub-groups, white papers, and other initiatives (such as FixUS) aimed at identifying, and then neutralizing, “the root causes” of the country’s gaping political divisions.

 - And finally, a blog post from a food reform website, talking about words not to use with conservatives